 2 min read

-The first thing I did was setup the AP and connect my laptop and desktop up to it for a simple ping.
+The first thing Tom tried was connecting to the AP using his laptop and desktop computers, and simple ping.
 As you can see in the Delta Time column, the delay between each outgoing ping and response is pretty low.
 That’s the baseline we’re looking for.